luisfcolon/sentry-toolkit/README.md

 ### Environment variables

-You need a [Sentry](https://sentry.io/welcome/) account and your sentry public dsn key.
-Set that key in your environment file.
+You will need a [Sentry](https://sentry.io/welcome/) account and your Sentry public dsn key.
+You will need to set that key in your environment file.
 An [example environment file](https://github.com/luisfcolon/sentry-toolkit/blob/master/.env.sample) is part of the this repo.

 __In the root of your project__